ChuckSavage/OrderedList/README.md

 The list can either have distinct values or permit duplicates.

 ## Constructors
+# public OrderedList()

+Create OrderedList for a type that implents IComparable.

+All base types like string, int and float all implement IComparable.

 # public OrderedList(Func<T, T, int> comparer = null, bool permitDuplicates = true, bool replace = true)

 comparer - If null and T is IComparable, will use T.Comparer() as the comparer